wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-customer-focus/includes/analyze-collaboration.md

 ### External time allocation

-**Do employees spend most of their time with customers or other external parties?** With Workplace Analytics, you can analyze internal and external collaboration and email by group to understand who your external-facing employees spend time with.
+**Do employees spend most of their time with customers or other external parties?** You can use Workplace Analytics to analyze internal and external collaboration and email by group to understand who your external-facing employees spend time with.

 ![External time allocation](../media/external-time-allocation.png)